okanok/grom/README.md

 # Grom
-Grom, a .NET graph database object relational mapper
+Grom, a .NET graph database object relational mapper.

 Grom is an easy to use, low config ORM that lets you map your C# classes to nodes and relationships in various graph databases.
 This project is currently not production ready as its still in beta.
-Version 1.0 is expected to be released Q4 2022.
+Version 1.0 is expected to release in Q4 2022.

 Since this project is open source and currently worked on by only the maintainer a 'stabilizing' phase was needed in which a beta version is released so bugs can be found and fixed and major missing features can be requested before an actual production ready version is released.

+Feel free to try it out and if some feature is missing don't hessitate to open a discussion!

 ## Getting started

 Configuring Grom is easy, it only requires a database connection to be given to GromGraph.CreateConnection().
 This class will act as a singleton and use the given connection in the background.
-You don't need to instantiate this class or call it anywhere.
+You don't need to instantiate this class or call it anywhere after running CreateConnection once.

 ### Neo4J
 To configure Grom for Neo4J simply use: